CNES/DOI-server/server/src/site/markdown/architecture.md

 > > Critical

 > #### Preconditions
-> > The user is logged on the doiModification.html page
+> > The user is logged on the doi modification page

 > #### Basic Course
 > > - The user selects a project